Anarbb/HTFTP/README.md

 - Add support for .PHP files

 # FTP
-- The login to your FTP server will be your Windows username and password, this is because it's safer.
+- The login to your FTP server will be your Windows username and password, this is because im lazy.